 Laminate furniture is popular because it’s inexpensive and easy to put together, but it doesn’t always have a look that people enjoy.
-Although it may seem impossible to paint laminate, it’s actually a simple project that you can do to change the look of these pieces as long, as you follow the right steps.
+Although it may seem impossible to paint laminate furniture, it’s actually a simple project.
+You can change the look of these pieces as long, as you follow the right steps.

 The first step to painting laminate is making sure you have a clean surface to work on.
 A soft rag and warm water will easily take off any dust lingering on your furniture.
 However, if your furniture has grease or stains on it, you’ll need to make a solution of equal parts water and vinegar to get it ready for painting.
 For tough marks, you might have to use a TSP solution instead.
 If you have to use either solution, make sure you clean off all the residue before you move on to the next step.